pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/team-access-tokens.md

 ---
-title: "Pulumi Service: Team Access Tokens"
+title_tag: "Pulumi Service: Team Access Tokens"
+title: "Team Access Tokens"
 meta_desc: Team Access Tokens enable access to be scoped to the stack access of a Pulumi Team, rather than to the entire organization’s stacks.
 Learn more here.
 menu:
   intro: